signorrayan/FConnch/README.md

 <p align="center">
     <b>FConnch</b><br>
-    A Fast Bulk Connection Checker
+    A Fast Bulk Subdomain Availability Checker
-    <br>Easily check a large list of domains in seconds
+    <br>In recon phase, you can quickly check a huge list of domains availability
     <br>
 </p>